Sudipta-dhar/Hand-and-Face-Detection-with-Gesture-and-Emotion-Recognition/README.md

 "Current FPS is 15"
 Key Functions
 speak(text)
-This function is responsible for converting text to speech using the pyttsx3 library.
-It is called whenever the program needs to speak feedback to the user.
+Converts text to speech using pyttsx3 and provides feedback to the user.

-classify_gesture(hand_landmarks)
+### classify_gesture(hand_landmarks)
-This function analyzes the hand landmarks detected by MediaPipe and classifies the gesture based on the relative positions of the hand landmarks.
+Analyzes the hand landmarks and classifies the gesture based on the relative positions of the hand landmarks.

 Main Loop
-The main loop captures the video frame, processes it for hand and face detection, and displays the results using OpenCV.
-It also performs gesture and emotion classification and provides feedback via speech.
+The main loop captures video frames, processes them for hand and face detection, displays the results, and provides feedback on gestures and emotions.

 Troubleshooting
-Camera Not Working: Ensure that your camera is connected properly and not being used by another application.
+Camera Not Working: Ensure your camera is properly connected and not being used by another application.
-Low FPS: If the FPS is low, try reducing the resolution of the webcam feed or closing other resource-heavy applications.
+Low FPS: Reduce the resolution of the webcam feed or close other resource-intensive applications.
-Emotion Analysis Not Working: Ensure that DeepFace is correctly installed and working by testing it independently.
+Emotion Analysis Not Working: Test DeepFace separately to confirm it's working properly.

-License
+### License
-This program is provided under the MIT License.
+This project is licensed under the MIT License.